 Follow the steps listed below to install and configure the monitoring agent:

-- 1. On the NameNode VM, download the HDP HA kit for VMware. - Download the Hortonworks Data Platform High Availability Kit for VMware:
+- 1. On the NameNode VM, download the Hortonworks Data Platform High Availability Kit for VMware from here and complete the following instructions: - Extract the archive file into a directory and navigate into the directory. - Install the NameNode monitoring functionality: